-In fact, the job you’ll end up in probably doesn’t even exist yet!
-That’s why at UQ, we build in plenty of flexibility so you can follow your interests wherever they lead you, whether that’s different majors, extracurricular activities, research and placement opportunities, or pathways into other programs.
+In fact, the job you’ll end up in might not even exist yet.
+That’s why at UQ, we offer a level of flexibility so you can follow your interests wherever they lead you, whether that’s different majors, extracurricular activities, research and placement opportunities, or pathways into other programs.

 No matter what’s around the corner, you’ll be equipped with the skills to tackle it.

 Do lecturers and tutors have any real-world experience?

 The subjects aren’t just what our lecturers and tutors teach – it’s what they do.